ayl-duke-dev-28/incident-response/README.md

 | `status` | none | Optional filter: `open`, `investigating`, `mitigated`, or `resolved`.
 Invalid values return `422`. |
 | `limit` | `50` | Max recent incidents to return.
 Must be between `1` and `200`; out-of-range values return `422`. |

+When both `status` and `limit` are provided, the API filters by status before applying the limit, so older matching incidents are still returned.

 `GET /incidents` returns an empty JSON array when no incidents exist.
 Each item is the same incident object returned by `GET /incidents/{id}`: